vibraniumforge/listening-to-dom-nodes-bootcamp-prep-000/README.md

 It's been established that we can easily manipulate "nodes" in the DOM, as well as create and remove elements at will.
 We know that we can, so how exactly _do_ we interact with nodes on the page?
-Well, we _listen_ for them!
+Well, we _listen_ for them!x

 ## Objectives